image bio

 And although this condition can’t be completely avoided, certain forms of magnesium may help prevent seizures associated with this risk factor.
 Your health care provider may provide this mineral via an IV if indicated.

-Thanks to the pain, drugs used, and the use of iV fluids during labor and delivery, it is not uncommon to experience elevated blood pressure after a baby is born.
+Thanks to the pain, drugs used, and the use of IV fluids during labor and delivery, it is not uncommon to experience elevated blood pressure after a baby is born.

 Magnesium helps blood vessels relax.
 And more relaxed blood vessels may mean lower blood pressure.